openrr/urdf-viz/README.md

 ### Download binary

 You can download prebuilt binaries from the [release page](https://github.com/openrr/urdf-viz/releases).
-Prebuilt binaries are available for macOS, Linux, and Windows.
+Prebuilt binaries are available for macOS, Linux, and Windows (static executable).

 ### Install via Homebrew